Author: GrowwwTech

 • Shopify integration isn’t as smooth as Razorpay’s native integration

-• Smaller ecosystem — fewer third-party app integrations
+• Smaller stack — fewer third-party app integrations

 • Less brand recognition — some customers hesitate at unfamiliar payment pages